khalid-hussain/shaheen/chap19.md

 taking the oath that they would not return without conquering Granada.
 To keep the Shaheens of the valley and the mujahideens of Alpujarras engaged, he had already dispatched an army of horsemen.
-The command of the army of Granada was in Moosa's hand.
-Although there was a huge group of hypocrites and traitors working against them, however, majority of the public was ready to give up their lives on Moosa's cue.
+The command of the army of Granada was in Musa's hand.
+Although there was a huge group of hypocrites and traitors working against them, however, majority of the public was ready to give up their lives on Musa's cue.

 Ferdinand had learned from his past failures.
 Despite the superiority of his might, instead of directly attacking the city, he encamped at a distance and